7 Best Pulse Oximeters of 2026

 Display Quality and Readability

 OLED displays are significantly brighter and more readable than LED displays, especially in bright outdoor light or when checking readings in the dark.
 Devices with multi-directional display rotation such as the Innovo iP900AP and iP900BP-B eliminate the need to twist your hand into an awkward angle to see the screen.
-For users with vision impairment, large-digit LED displays on clinical devices like the Nonin Vantage can be easier to read at a glance than smaller OLED screens.
+For users with vision impairment, large high-contrast displays can be easier to read at a glance than smaller OLED screens.

 Bluetooth and App Connectivity